 - High sugars (including simple carbohydrates) produce more insulin (hormone).
 An increase in insulin leads to an increase in androgens.
 An increase in androgens leads to an increase in sebum and potentially acne or pimples.

-Foods that can make acne worse should be avoided, such as cow's milk, processed or fried foods, sugar and chocolate.
+It is advisable to avoid foods that can aggravate acne such as cow's milk, processed or fried foods, sugar, and chocolate.

-Exercise increases blood flow, and blood carries oxygen and nutrients to the body's active cells, including the skin.
+Exercise increases blood flow, and blood carries oxygen and nutrients to active cells in the body, including the skin.
 Physical movement is also essential for hormonal balance.
-Any form of exercise is effective, from brisk walking to strength training.
-Find an activity you enjoy doing, and you'll be more likely to stick with it.
+Any form of exercise is effective, from brisk walking to weight training.
+Find an activity you enjoy doing and you'll be more likely to stick with it.

-Stress management is another key element of health and healthy skin.
-Incorporate breathing exercises into your life, even if it’s just a few minutes a day.
-Yoga is a great way to combine physical and breathing exercises.
-In case of prolonged periods of stress, we recommend taking our Skin & Stress food supplement , rich in antioxidants and magnesium.
+Stress management is another key component of health and healthy skin.
+Incorporate breathing exercises into your life, even if it's just a few minutes a day.
+Yoga is an excellent way to combine physical and breathing exercises.
+In cases of prolonged stress, we recommend taking our Skin & Stress food supplement, rich in antioxidants and magnesium.

 Improve your sleep and take time to relax.
 Stress (via the hormone cortisol) is an aggravating factor for acne, and many people suffer from stress without recognizing the symptoms.